Embracing the Winds: Plot

 On the Enterprise, Chekov is recovering and Scott is admonishing him for his foolish actions, Chekov agrees but is confused when Scott refers to him as lieutenant.
 Scott has informed an admiral of his bravery and original thinking which has earned him a promotion.
 Despite the happiness, Scott is still worried about the mystery surrounding the Hood.
 Uhura thanks Chekov for saving them.

 Kirk meanwhile is speaking with the Tellarite ambassador, who states that he is aware the biased view his people have of women is not in keeping with Federation values or modern standards and that he is part of a movement trying to make changes and tells Kirk when the time comes for a female captain, Starfleet will have his support.
-Kirk appreciates the Tellar Prime is embracing the winds of change.
+Kirk appreciates that Tellar Prime is embracing the winds of change.

 In the final scene, Kirk and Spock meet with Garrett one last time.
 Garrett and Kirk part ways having developed a mutual respect for each other, Garrett hopes that one day a Garrett will command an Enterprise, and Kirk states that anything is possible.
 When Garrett leaves, both Spock and Kirk agree that despite sadness for the loss of the Hood, both are also somewhat glad as it means they will not have to separate.
 They then head back to the Enterprise.